-- 32. Configure the Output as follows:

-- Select View.

-- Configure View Name as StockVolGt1000.

-- Delete the contents of the View Schema field.
+- 34. Configure the Output as follows (as shown in Figure 2-44): - Select View. - Configure View Name as StockVolGt1000. - Delete the contents of the View Schema field.

-We will let the Oracle CEP server define the view schema for us.
+You can let the Oracle CEP server define the view schema for you.